afarooq07/kickstarter-analysis/README.md

 For the second part of the analysis, a table was created to show computed stats based on funding goal amount.
 This was accomplished using COUNTIF function to collect outcomes for "Play" Category based on funding goal amount range.
 For each goal range amount:

-- Total succesful, failed and cancelled outcomes were counted.
+- Total successful, failed and cancelled outcomes were counted.
 - Percentages of successful, failed and cancelled outcomes were generated using the numbers above.

 A chart was then created using goal amount ranges and percentages for comparison.